-This report discusses survey procedure, compilation of data, interpretation methods, and the results of resistivity and induced polarization (IP) surveys carried out over a portion of the Treadwell/Allies Property belonging to P. Larkin and A.R.
+This report discusses survey procedure, compilation of data, interpretation methods, and the results of resistivity and induced polarization (IP) surveys as well as MMI soil sampling carried out over a portion of the Treadwell/Allies Property belonging to P. Larkin and A.R.
 Simpson respectively.
 The property is located on Cannell Creek about 28 km northwesterly of the city of Kamloops within the Kamloops Mining Division, British Columbia.

-The IP and resistivity surveys were carried out by a Geotronics crew of five men, one of who was the writer, over six days during November 25^{th} to 28^{th} , 2004.
-This includes one day of mob/demob.
+The IP and resistivity surveys were carried out by a Geotronics crew under the direction of the writer in two phases: the first one consisting of five workers, one of whom was the writer, over six days during November 25th to 28th, 2004: and the second one consisting of seven workers, one of whom was the writer over a period of 24 days during May 4th to 27th.
+This includes mob/demob.